project-rig/rig_examples/01_hello_world/README.rst

 ---------------------

-Now that we have our compiled binary we must boot our SpiNNaker machine, load our application onto a core and then read back the binary.
+Now that we have our compiled binary we must boot our SpiNNaker machine, load our application onto a core and then read back the IO buffer.
 We could do this using the `ybug` command included with the low-level software tools but since we're building up towards a real-world application, we'll use `Rig
 <http://rig.readthedocs.org/en/stable/>`_.
 Rig provides a higher-level Python